StIvEk/ember-payroll/README.md

 # Payroll

+Payroll is a demo application build with Ember.js.

+The application presents a list of employees with their personal and salary details.
+It allows filtering the list by employee first or surname.
+The employees list is provided by a backend REST service mocked-up with Ember CLI Mirage.

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of installing the application.
-A short introduction of this app could easily go here.

 ## Prerequisites